 My wife makes her own sourdough bread.
 Yes, we know we can easily afford to buy bread at the store.
 But there’s something oddly satisfying about making something from scratch and knowing exactly what goes into it.

 Finally, many online entrepreneurs I know have embraced the virtual assistant to handle various tasks such as scheduling, email, research, and graphic design.
-Outside of web design and maintenance (thanks Justin!)
-I haven’t ventured down that path as my wife and I handle the day-to-day operations of our online business.
-So when you send me an email you can rest assured it’s actually me replying to it!
+Aside from web design and maintenance I haven’t ventured down that path as my wife and I handle the day-to-day operations of our business.
+So when you send me an email you can rest assured it’s actually me (or my wife) replying to it!

 On the other hand, you shouldn’t feel bad about outsourcing things you generally dislike or don’t have the skillset to perform.
 I’ve never changed the oil in my car and will gladly pay $60 for someone else to do it.